futuregrid/cloud-metrics/doc/source/metrics.rst

   .. contents:: Table of Contents
      :depth: 3

+Cloud Metrics supports Command Line Interface (CLI), interactive shells for cloud usage data analysis.
+It is designed to read a user's input, calculate metrics, and then provide the results in an appropriate format such as a standard output (STDOUT), JSON, JPG, PNG, and html with javascript charting libraries.

+..
 There are currently eight different metrics to deliver system utilization, user activities and statistics.
 These statistical data are collected from log files which contain trackable information and from administrative command tools like euca2ools.
 The metrics system has simple operations to measure specific items such as virtual machine (VM) instances, registered VM images, virtual system resources, etc and there are count, average, sum, max, and min functions.
 In this section, you can find descriptions, instructions, and examples for the metrics.

 Usage
 -----